Trupti1594/Data-structures/sample_ques_README.md

 ## 🔢 **Arrays**

-1. Rotate an array of size `n` to the right by `k` positions in-place.
+1. Rotate an array of size `n` to the right by `k` positions in-place. -> practise optimal approach, brutforce is given below
 2. Find the subarray with the maximum sum (Kadane’s Algorithm).
 3. Remove duplicates from a sorted array in-place.
 4. Merge two sorted arrays without using extra space.